 Getting a credit card refund from a merchant is relatively straightforward, which is why it’s usually the first port of call.
-The chargeback process, on the other hand, usually involves a few more steps.
+The chargeback process may involve a little effort:

 - Contact your credit card provider.
-Explain the situation to them in detail.
+Explain the situation to your card issuer in detail.
 They may advise you to contact the merchant again before proceeding with the chargeback.

 - Provide evidence of the issue.
-Your provider may ask you for verbal or written details of the incorrect charges and you could have to fill out a credit card dispute form.
+Your provider may ask you for verbal or written details of the incorrect charges, and you may have to fill out a credit card dispute form.
 Provide as much information as possible, including statements, receipts and any other details about your contact with the merchant.

 - Wait for a response.
-Merchants will typically have a set period of time in which to reply.
-If the merchant does not respond in that time, your dispute may be approved and you’ll get your money back.
-If they do respond, further steps will be taken to resolve the situation.
-You can request updates from your provider during this time, but will have to wait it out before you can get a refund.
+Merchants typically have a set period in which to reply.
+If the merchant does not respond within that timeframe, the dispute may be approved, and you’ll get your money back.
+If they do respond, further steps are taken to resolve the situation.
+You can request updates from your provider during this time, but you have to wait it out before you can get a refund.

 How long does a credit card refund take to show up on Internet banking?

 - Credit card refunds from merchants.
 Refunds from a merchant can take from 2 up to 90 days to be processed, although the average is about 5 business days.
-It’s important to note that during this time the original purchase could still be listed on your account and accrue interest if you carry a balance on your credit card.
-You can contact individual merchants to find out how long they will take to process the refund or to request a faster refund.
+It’s important to note that the original purchase could still be listed on your account and accrue interest if you carry a balance on your credit card during this time.
+You can contact individual merchants to find out how long they take to process the refund or to request a faster refund.

 - Credit card chargebacks.
-The transaction dispute process may require providers to wait for a response from the merchant before processing any eligible credit card refunds.
-This means that the time it takes for a credit card chargeback refund to show up on your account varies and could be anywhere from a week to several months.
-During this time, your credit card provider may freeze interest charges on the disputed amount, or increase the funds available on your account.
+The transaction dispute process may require providers to wait for a merchant’s response before processing any eligible credit card refunds.
+These measures mean that the time it takes for a credit card chargeback refund to show up on your account varies and could be anywhere from a week to several months.
+During this time, your credit card provider may freeze interest charges on the disputed amount or increase the funds available on your account.
 Check with your specific provider to find out more.

 What are the other factors to consider when requesting a credit card refund?